upperlinecode/front-end-student-materials/06-p5js/02c-built-in-events.md

 }
 ```

-**Hint: when the click event happens, what variable needs to change?**
+**Hint:** *when the click event happens, what variable needs to change?*

 ### `keyPressed()`

 - Alright, now try to do the same thing, but instead of when the mouse is clicked, have the event that triggers the rocket launch be that *any key is pressed*.
 [Here is the documentation](https://p5js.org/reference/#/p5/keyPressed) for `keyPressed()`

+**For these next challenges you may need to cover some of the material in the next section on Conditionals** You can always give it a shot now and come back later!

 - Next, try to get the rocket to launch only when *the space bar* is pressed.
 You'll have to use the `keyCode` variable as well as [this table of ASCII character values](https://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes).
 To your computer, different characters are stored as different number values.
 For example `'a'` is `65` and `'b'` is `66`.
 Find the value of the `' '`space character.

 - As an extra challenge, can you use the left and right arrows to control the direction of the rocket as it launches?
-Be sure to read the documentation.
+First get the rocket to respond to you pressing the arrow keys.
+Then think about how you would make sure the rocket only moves left or right after it's launched.
+Could you perhaps make an extra variable `launched` that started out as `false`, an event toggles it to `true`, and only when it's `true` should your rocket move left or right...